 Support and service: This one is really important.
 Things happen and payrolls must be run at specific times.
 You need to know that your service is available and helpful.

 The highest level of service is the phone call.
 What hours does the help desk have?

 The second-highest level is chat.
 What are their hours?

 The third level is email.
-How quickly does your service respond to emails?
+How quickly does your payroll service respond to emails?

 During the trial period or the first 30 days, make sure you make contact several times to evaluate the support provided.